 Have you ever wanted something so badly, you were willing to wait more than a quarter of a century for it?
 Many would have thrown in the towel, but not Ben Chesterfield.
 To be more precise, Ben has been tracking the 1969 Ford Falcon XW GT-HO for 34 years!
-After his first encounter back in 1983, he’s had his eye on the prize ever since.
-However due to financial circumstance back then, it was placed in his bucket list instead.
-With already several XW classics in his garage, why was the GT-HO so worth the wait?
+After his first encounter back in 1983, he’s had his eye on the prized dream car ever since.
+However, due to financial circumstance back then, it was placed in his bucket list instead.
+With already several XW classics in his garage, why was the Ford Falcon GT-HO so worth the wait?

 There’s no denying the GT series is one of Australia’s highest performing automobiles produced.
 From the time of its launch in 1969, the XW GT made waves across the country and soon everyone wanted to have a peek at this Aussie muscle.
 The limited production HO variant, with higher powered engine and improved suspension, was released two months after the mainstream models.

 Externally, it may look almost indistinguishable from the standard GT, except for the lower front spoiler, but this new and improved design was a homologation special built for racing.
 The HO package also included a rear anti-roll bar, stiffer front anti-roll bar, and heavy duty tailshaft with taller gearing and a 3.25:11 diff ratio.